 at the lunch break.
 No food or beverages are allowed in the courtroom.
 Tables and chairs are provided

 in the break room.
 When you are released for lunch break, you are on your own.
 There are several restaurants and fast

 food establishments in Jefferson.
 Most are located within a block or two of the courthouse, on North

 and South Chestnut Streets, or you may wish to pack your own meal or use the facilities in the break room.

 For Western County Court: Coffee will be provided for jurors but this court does not have vending machines available in the building.
-There is Capo’s Pizza across the street and a diner nearby for lunch.
+However, there are several locale eateries within walking distance.

 ELECTRONIC DEVICES - Each court may have different rules regarding cell phones, at a minimum, phones should be turned off during court proceedings or they may be confiscated.
 A court may collect phones or any other device capable of recording (ie: tablets, i-pads, etc…) during trial and return them to you on breaks and after court has finished for the day.
 It is important that, while in trial, jurors do not post information on social media their participation in this process or any information surrounding their jury duty.
 It is also important that jurors refrain from looking up or referring to Google and similar web searches on the internet to research information on the law or specific information surrounding the case they are hearing during trial.

-The parking area for Western Court is at the rear of the building.
+The parking area for Western County Court is at the rear of the building.